Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Lauren Rae Lieberman - Barclays Capital, Inc.

 Great, thank you.
 Just to clarify on Snapple, so you said you expect it to improve from here was the major downdraft from the quarter similarly timing on club promotions or is it something else that changes through the balance of the year?
 And then also just on Clamato, just looks like that was relatively weak.
-So could talk just a little bit about incremental marketing plans there and kind of what has changed – if anything's changed on the perspective on growth for that brand this year.
+So, could talk just a little bit about incremental marketing plans there and kind of what has changed – if anything's changed on the perspective on growth for that brand this year.
 Thanks.

 Larry D. Young - Dr Pepper Snapple Group, Inc.

 I'll take the Snapple.
-On the Snapple it was club channel and we had a major activity last year in January, February.
+On the Snapple, it was club channel and we had a major activity last year in January, February.
 This year that activity hits in May.
 So, it's just a matter of timing right there.
 And then also on – you heard me talk in the fourth quarter that we had some activity coming back into the first quarter and that came in towards the end and we will see more of that in the second quarter.

 Martin M. Ellen - Dr Pepper Snapple Group, Inc.